 Disclaimer: Caution must be used at all times as natural hazards exist at Cunningham Falls State Park.
 Please play wisely and follow the applicable state guidance for travel and safety considerations.

 Cunningham Falls State Park is located in the Catoctin Mountains in Thurmont, Maryland.
 Thurmout is about 20 miles north of Frederick, Maryland and approximately 60 miles north of Washington, D.C.

 The park actually consists of two separate areas.
 The William Houck area has a lake beach, waterfall, and camping area.
 The Manor area, which is a bit further south along Route 15, has an aviary and camping.
 This post will focus on the William Houck area of Cunningham Falls State Park.

-Admission pricing for Cunningham Falls is per person.
+Admission costs for Cunningham Falls is per person.
 Kids in car seats are free.
-Everyone else in the car is $3 per person for residents of Maryland and $5 per person for out of state residents.
+Everyone else in the car is $3 per person for residents of Maryland and $5 per person for out-of-state residents.
+On holidays and weekends, the fee goes up to $5 per person for Maryland residents and $7 for out-of-state residents.
 This admission fee includes entrance to the waterfall trail head and the sandy beaches.

 Keep in mind that there is a capacity limit to this area.
 On warm summer days this area can close due to reaching capacity.
 Plan ahead and go early.

 There are three designated swimming areas in Hunting Creek lake.
 The two large beaches are sandy with gradual entry into the deeper water.
 After paying the admission fee, there is parking available for the large beach area.
 There are also restrooms in this area.